-A soft close is defined as closing the books at the end of an accounting period without many of the more rigorous steps used in a normal closing process.
-By doing so, the accounting department can issue financial statements very quickly and then return to its normal day-to-day activities.
+A soft close is defined as closing the books using an abbreviated closing procedure.
+By using a soft close, the accounting department can issue financial statements very quickly and then return to its normal day-to-day activities.

 This enhanced closing speed comes at a cost, for the accuracy of the financial statements is reduced by the various revenue and expense accruals that are normally included in a more comprehensive close.
 This means that the results reported through a soft close can be materially inaccurate.
 Or, they may have more variable results from month to month because accruals are not being used to smooth out reported results over multiple periods.